 - Please briefly explain (500 word minimum) your interest in the field in school counseling.
 Describe how your professional, academic, and personal experiences led you to apply to this program.
 Explain why you would like to pursue a career as a school counselor.
 Include your full name on the essay.
 The personal statement helps us get to know you beyond the objective data provided in review of your course grades and other objective information.
 It also demonstrates your ability to communicate your thoughts in a professional, organized and succinct manner.

 - Two letters of recommendation from individuals who have worked with you in academic or professional settings.
-Each letter must have the NSU recommendation form attached.

-- TOEFL score (if applicable)
+- English proficiency score (if applicable)